-- a.
-Final approval from the appropriate governmental regulatory agencies; - b.
-Scientific studies showing conclusive evidence of improved net health outcome; and - c.
-In accordance with any established standards of good medical practice. - 34.
-Medically Necessary means treatment, tests, services or supplies provided by a Hospital, Physician, or other Licensed Health Care Provider which are not excluded under this Plan and which meet all of the following criteria: - 1.
-Are to treat or diagnose an Illness or Injury: - 2.
-Are ordered by a Physician or Licensed health Care Provider and are consistent with the symptoms or diagnosis and treatment of the Illness or Injury; - 3.
-Are not primarily for the convenience of the Covered Person, Physician or other Licensed Health Care Provider; - 4.
-Are the standard or level of services most appropriate for good medical practice that can be safely provided to the Covered Person; - 5.
-Are not of an Experimental/Investigational or solely educational nature; - 6.
-Are in accordance the Plan's Medical Policy; - 7.
-Are not provided primarily for medical or other research; - 8.
-Do not involve excessive, unnecessary or repeated tests; - 9.
-Are commonly and customarily recognized by the medical profession as appropriate in the treatment or diagnosis of the diagnosed condition; and - 10.
-Are approved procedures or meet required guidelines or protocols of the U.S. Food and Drug Administration (FDA) or The Centers For Medicare/Medicaid Services (CMS), pursuant to that entity's program oversight authority based upon the medical treatment circumstances.
+- 26. Identification Card (& Identification Number) A card issued by the Claims Administrator for each MUS offered medical plan (and the dental plan) to Plan Subscribers who have elected that medical plan.
+Identification Cards contain such information as a unique Subscriber Identification Number, Dependent coverage, and other information required for claims administration. - 27.
+Illness A bodily disorder, disease, physical sickness, Mental Illness, or functional nervous disorder. - 28.
+Injury Physical damage to the body, which is not caused by disease or bodily infirmity. - 29.
+Inpatient or Inpatient Admission A Medically Necessary stay (or admission for a stay) of twenty-four (24) consecutive hours or more or overnight in any single or multiple departments or parts of a Hospital, Psychiatric Hospital, Free Standing Inpatient Facility, Mental Health Treatment Center, Chemical Dependency Treatment Center, birthing center, Skilled Nursing Care Facility or other facility licensed in the State of Montana to provide skilled twenty-four (24) hour medical care.
+A stay that meets these requirements is Inpatient even if the facility does not charge for daily room and board. - 30.
+Maximum Benefit The maximum Medical, Dental and Pharmacy Benefit amount payable under the Plan for any covered treatment, service or supply.
+See the current Choices Enrollment Workbook Schedule of Benefits for the Maximum Benefit in effect. - 31.
+Medical Emergency A severe condition which (in the opinion of the Claims Administrator and/or an independent medical review panel): - a.
+Results in symptoms which occur suddenly and unexpectedly, and - b.
+Requires the immediate care of a Physician or surgeon to prevent death or serious impairment of the health of the Plan Participant. - 32.
+Medically Necessary means treatment, tests, services or supplies provided by a Hospital, Physician, or other Licensed Health Care Provider which are not excluded under this Plan and which must meet all of the following criteria: - 1.
+For treatment or diagnosis of an Illness or Injury. - 2.
+Ordered by a Physician or Licensed Health Care Provider and are consistent with the symptoms or diagnosis and treatment of the Illness or Injury. - 3.
+Not primarily for the convenience of the Plan Participant, Physician or other Licensed Health Care Provider. - 4.
+Uses the standard or level of services most appropriate for good medical practice that can be safely provided to the Plan Participant. - 5.
+Not of an Experimental/Investigational or solely educational nature. - 6.
+In accordance with the Plan's Medical Policy. - 7.
+Not provided primarily for medical or other research. - 8.
+Does not involve excessive, unnecessary or repeated tests. - 9.
+Commonly and customarily recognized by the medical profession as appropriate and generally accepted as the common medical management used in the United States for the treatment or diagnosis of the diagnosed condition. - 10.
+Are approved procedures based upon the medical treatment circumstances or meets required guidelines or protocols of the U.S. Food and Drug Administration (FDA) or The Centers For Medicare/Medicaid Services (CMS).

 The fact that services were recommended or performed by a Physician or other Licensed Heath Care Provider does not automatically make the services Medically Necessary.
 The decision as to whether the services were Medically Necessary will be made only after a claim for benefits is submitted.
 The Claims Administrator may consult with Physicians or national medical specialty organizations for advice in determining whether services were Medically Necessary.
-The Plan recommends that Plan Participants, who have any questions concerning proposed, non-emergent medical and dental services, follow the procedure for Prior Authorization described in Section 6.
+The Plan recommends that Plan

+Participants who have any questions concerning proposed, non-emergent medical and dental services follow the procedure for Prior Authorization described in Section 6.